ryanvconnolly/CPE487finalproject/README.md

 4. VGA Cable
 5. Monitor/TV with VGA input or VGA adapter

+## Vivado Instructions
+1. On your Nexys A7 board, connect the VGA port to your monitor, the USB port to your computer, and ensure that the power switch is set to "on".
+Adapters may be needed depending on your specific hardware.
+2. Download all projects from the GitHub repository.
+3. Create a new project in Vivado, making sure to import the proper source files and constraint files.
+4. Run Synthesis, Implementation, write bit stream, and then program the board.
+ENJOY THE GAME!!!!

+## Game Play Instructions

+1. When the bitstream is initially uploaded to the FPGA board, the player will be able see their runner and blue train 3.
+2. Press BTNC to start the game.
+3. The trains will begin to move down the screen.
+The player will have to dodge the trains by using the BTNL and BTNR to move the runner left and right, respectively.
+4. If the runner collides with any of the trains, the runner "dies."
+To restart a new game, simply press BTNC.
+5. Player can view their game duration by looking at the 7-segment decoder on the Nexys A7 Board.

+6. If you get confused, watch this video: [Video Demo](https://youtube.com/shorts/e7A8Uj5hRyc?si=8Utbdiid0STbItb7)
+7. Have fun!

 ## Module Overview
 #### 1. The [vga_top.vhd](https://github.com/ryanvconnolly/CPE487finalproject/blob/main/vga_top.vhd "vga_top.vhd") module acts as the top-level module that connects all other sub-modules and controls overall functionality.
 - Instantiates the vga_sync, runner, leddec, and clk_wiz_0 modules.